barharding/Election_Analysis/README.md

   - ***Denver*** had ***82.8%*** of the vote and ***306,055*** votes.
   - ***Arapahoe*** had ***6.7%*** of the vote and ***24,801*** votes.

+- In the code block we see a for loop being in
 ````python
     # 6a: Write a for loop to get the county from the county dictionary.
     for county_name in county_votes: